THE DAHMER CASE: PUBLIC RECORDS DON’T MATCH THE STORY

 808 N. 24th Street was not Jeff Dahmer's Address

-According to the official story, Jeff molested Somsack Sinthasomphone at his apartment on 808 N. 24th Street.
-However, property records show that someone named Michael McCann — the same name as the District Attorney — was listed as a tenant at that address.
-Jeff Dahmer’s name is not connected to 808 N. 24th Street in public records.
+According to the official story, Jeff molested Somsack Sinthasomphone at an apartment at 808 N. 24th Street.
+However, property records list someone named Michael McCannthe same name as the District Attorney—as a tenant at that address.
+Jeff Dahmer’s name is not connected to 808 N. 24th Street in the public records we found.

 Procedural & Forensic Anomalies